Zach-Johnson/bhugo/Readme.md

 You should see the change reflected in your Hugo content file:

 ![](../assets/imgs/bhugo-content.png?raw=true)

-And a message from Bhugo tell you it made an update:
+And a message from Bhugo telling you it made an update:

 ![](../assets/imgs/bhugo-updated.png?raw=true)